Nuthouse01/PMX-VMD-Scripting-Tools/README.md

 v1.07.05:
-prevent "morph winnow" from deleting AutoLuminous morphs rename "bone_make_semistandard_auto_armtwist" -> "bone_add_semistandard_auto_armtwist" move "translation_functions", "translation_dicts" to CORE
-move some fundamental PMX functions into new separate file "core.nuthouse01_pmx_utils" new script "bone_add_leg_Dbones"
+prevent "morph winnow" from deleting AutoLuminous morphs rename "bone_make_semistandard_auto_armtwist" -> "bone_add_semistandard_auto_armtwist" in "bone_add_semistandard_auto_armtwist", make all the crazy IK bones added at the BOTTOM of the bone list move "translation_functions", "translation_dicts" to CORE move some fundamental PMX functions into new separate file "core.nuthouse01_pmx_utils" new script "bone_add_leg_Dbones"